Digital-Business-Council/Access-Point/docs/generic-settings.md

 eb:ConversationId | A unique identifier to track a message though the system.
 This value MUST be a universally unique identifier as described by RFC4122 (Leach, Mealling, & Salz, 2005). |
 **eb:Messaging/eb:UserMessage/eb:PayloadInfo/eb:PartInfo** |
 @href |Reference to the MIME part |
 **eb:Messaging/eb:UserMessage/eb:PayloadInfo/eb:PartInfo/eb:PartProperties                                                           These are generic values for attached payloads.
-Each payload must be compressed as required by the Profile. |
+Each payload must be compressed as required by the Profile.**|
 eb:Property@name | CompressionType |
 eb:Property | application/gzip |

-@href

-Reference to the MIME part